 27 February 1915 : Pte John Barley

-John enlisted, age 17, 24 November 1893 in the Lincolnshire Regiment.
-He served nine years in the Regulars and three in the Reserve and saw serve in Khartoum and Atbara, South Africa and Soudan.
+John enlisted, age 17, on 24 November 1893 in the Lincolnshire Regiment.
+He served nine years in the Regulars and three years in the Reserve.
+He saw service in Khartoum and Atbara, South Africa and Soudan.

-On mobilisation he was called up, served in France and Flanders, and was wounded November 1914.
-Afterwards he went back to the front and died of wounds received in action at Ypres 27 April 1915.
+On mobilisation he was called up, serving in France and Flanders, and was wounded in November 1914.
+Afterwards he went back to the front but died of wounds received in action at Ypres 27 April 1915.
+He is buried in Birr Cross Roads Cemetery, near Ypres.

 Pte John Barley 8147 1st Bn Lincolnshire Regt.
 1st Bn Lincolnshire Regt.